+Therapeutic intervention.
+He was recommended for surgery as the treatment of choice.
 Due to excessive bleeding from lung and pleural adhesion, the operation could not be a success.
-The patient declined chemotherapy and received 15 mg/day endostatin injection for 14 days.
+He declined chemotherapy and received 15 mg/day endostatin injection for 14 days.
 Computed tomography scan was repeated after 5 sessions (Figure 4), which showed that the chest nodules had obviously shrunken.
 A cycle of radiotherapy was initiated after 6 months.
-Radiotherapy was carried out only once at 200 cGy/F, external location 2 to 3 cm from the local lesion field.
-Due to radioactive pneumonia, the patient only received radiotherapy once.
+Radiotherapy was carried out only once at 200 cGy/F, external location 2-3 cm from the local lesion field.
+Due to radioactive pneumonia, he received radiotherapy once.
 Chest CT was repeated (Figure 5), which showed the nodules had significantly shrunken.
 Nine months after radiotherapy, another chest CT indicated that the lesions had progressed and spread to the left shoulder joint.